river-veek/four-year-plan-tracker/README.md

 ## Install Instructions
-Refer to (wherever we end up putting Install Instructions pdf)
+Refer to Installation_Instructions.pdf

 ## Software Dependencies

-Docker (detail on how to install docker in Installation Instructions)
+Docker (detail on how to install docker in Installation Instructions) Docker Desktop App

 See requirements.txt for a full list of dependencies

 ## User Instructions

-Refer to (wherever we end up putting User Instructions pdf)
+Refer to User_Instructions.pdf

 ## Repo Organization